nutanix/libvfio-user/docs/vfio-user.rst

   descriptor from the reply and monitors it for commands from the server.
-* If ``twin_socket.fd_index`` is present, but its value is not a valid index in the file descriptor array, the client must abort and close the connection since it would not be able to receive command from the server.
+* If ``twin_socket.fd_index`` is present, but its value is not a valid index in the file descriptor array, the client must abort and close the connection since it would not be able to receive commands from the server.

 The twin-socket feature is optional, so some servers may not support it.
 However, for server implementations that do send server-to-client commands it is